 How will I know if I have low bone mass?

-If you are skipping periods and your health care provider is worried about low bone mass, he/she may suggest that you have a test that tells whether your bones have lost thickness or strength.
+If you are skipping periods and your health care provider is worried about low bone mass, he/she may suggest that you have a test that can tell whether your bones have lost thickness or strength.
 One of these tests is called a DXA (Dual Energy X-Ray Absorptiometry) scan.
-It’s a painless test that uses low radiation waves to take a picture of your bones.
-The test results tell your health care provider whether you have more or less bone mass than other girls your age.
+It’s a painless test that uses low radiation waves (multiple x-rays) to take a picture of your bones.
+The test results allow your health care provider to assess whether you have more or less bone mass compared to other girls your age.

 What should I do if I’m a female athlete?

-- Give your body enough energy to fuel performance.
+- Give your body enough energy to fuel your performance.
 During sports seasons, make sure you eat a healthy diet with enough calories to make up for all of your training.
-Try not to lose weight if you are already at a normal weight.
-Check with your healthcare provider and discuss a healthy weight for you.
-Make sure you eat a proper balance of fats, protein, and carbohydrates.
-Make sure you get 1300 mg of calcium and at least 400 international units of vitamin D every day (through eating a healthy diet and taking vitamins) to keep your bones strong.
-Over-the-counter multi-vitamin tablets contain 400 international units (IU) of vitamin D.
+Ask your health care provider: What is a healthy weight for you?
+Try not to lose weight if you are already at a healthy weight.
+Eat a balance of fats, protein, and carbohydrates.
+Make sure you get 1300 mg of calcium and at least 600 international units of vitamin D every day (through eating a healthy diet and taking vitamins) to keep your bones strong.
+Over-the-counter multi-vitamin tablets contain different amounts of vitamin D.

 - Keep a menstrual calendar.
+Use a calendar or phone app to keep track of when your periods start and how long they last.
 If you’re skipping periods, see your health care provider.
-It may be a sign that your body is under too much stress, or that you’re not taking in enough nutrients.
+It may be a sign that your body is under too much stress, or that you’re not taking in enough nutrients (calories).